 Can I make DIY headphone pads for full-sized headphones?

-The most common headphone pad materials are available in stores, such as soft memory foam cushioning.
+The most common headphone pad materials, such as soft memory foam cushioning, are available in stores.
 This is not a good idea if you have ‘non-removable’ headphone pads.

 STAT: The first device that enabled the recording of live music was the phonautograph, invented in 1857 by Édouard-Léon Scott de Martinville, a French inventor. (source)